JessicaKMcIntosh/VolunteerForSurvival/README.md

 * Two spaces for indention.
 * Routine variables on a separate line.
 Or separate lines as required.
+* I prefer readability over brevity.
+We have large displays now.
+This results in lots of comments along with longer variable and subroutine names.

 ### Source Files